Did you know that labourers are ranked as Australia’s Number 1 most at risk workers?

 - During operation of the crane with a work box the line pull of the hoist winch should not exceed that used in the test.

-Work performed in a Crane Lift First Aid Rescue Cage is to be limited to special tasks of short duration, in situations where necessary to elevate personnel where it is not practicable to erect scaffolds or use a specially designed device.
+Work performed in a Crane Lift First Aid Rescue Cage is to be limited to special tasks of short duration, in situations where necessary to elevate personnel where it is not practicable to erect scaffolds or use a specially designed device including crane lifting equipment.

 The Cage must be manufactured to suit First Aid Rescue applications – including an outward opening gate for stretcher, and the Fork Arm slipper pockets are to be used for transport purposes only when the cage is empty.

-Always purchase your crane lift first aid rescue cage from a quality Australian crane cage manufacturer who undertakes extensive testing and meets the Australian Standard and all WH&S requirements.
+Always purchase your crane attachments and any crane lift first aid rescue cage from a quality Australian crane cage manufacturer who undertakes extensive testing and meets the Australian Standard and all WH&S requirements.